Nasser Hospital mass graves: Israeli

-The U.N.
-High Commissioner for Human Rights said the attack indicated "serious violations of international human rights law and international humanitarian law."
+International

-The Israeli Defence Forces said the accusations of them causing the killings were "baseless and unfounded."
-The IDF said that during its operation "in the area of Nasser Hospital, in accordance to the effort to locate hostages and missing persons, corpses buried by Palestinians in the area of Nasser Hospital were examined."
-They further stated that "Bodies examined, which did not belong to Israeli hostages, were returned to their place."
+They further stated that: "bodies examined, which did not belong to Israeli hostages, were returned to their place".
 Sky News published an analysis of satellite imagery and social media footage of mass graves dug by Palestinians during Israel's siege, which were later bulldozed by the IDF.

+The UN High Commissioner for Human Rights (OHCHR) said the attack indicated: "serious violations of international human rights law and international humanitarian law".

-The Organisation of Islamic Cooperation called for a probe into the mass graves, terming them "a war crime, a crime against humanity, and organised state terrorism".
-A spokesperson for Al-Haq stated, "Initial reports from Nasser Hospital show that some of the bodies of the killed people had their hands tied behind their back".
-Marwan Bishara, the senior political analyst for Al Jazeera English, stated, "Israel might be able to resist this politically and legally, but this is going to enter history."
+The Organisation of Islamic Cooperation (OIC) called for a probe into the mass graves, terming them: "a war crime, a crime against humanity, and organised state terrorism".
+A spokesperson for al-Haq stated: "Initial reports from Nasser Hospital show that some of the bodies of the killed people had their hands tied behind their back".
+Marwan Bishara, the senior political analyst for Al Jazeera English, stated: "Israel might be able to resist this politically and legally, but this is going to enter history".

 Calls for investigation

-United Nations rights chief Volker Türk said that he was "horrified" by the site and called for an international investigation.
-Geoffrey Robertson, an international lawyer and professor, called for an investigation, stating, "It's a crime against humanity.
+United Nations (UN) rights chief Volker Türk said that he was "horrified" by the site and called for an international investigation.
+Geoffrey Robertson, an international lawyer and professor, called for an investigation, stating: "It's a crime against humanity.
 This case cries out for an independent inquiry.
-And the sooner, the better."
-According to Al Jazeera English, the US deputy ambassador to the UN stated the United States was not supporting calls for an independent investigation.
-The International Rescue Committee called for "an immediate international and independent investigation".
-Antonio Guterres stated, "It is imperative that independent international investigators, with forensic expertise, are allowed immediate access to the sites of these mass graves, to establish the precise circumstances under which hundreds of Palestinians lost their lives and were buried, or reburied."

-When asked if Israel would investigate the mass graves, an IDF spokesperson stated, "Investigate what?
-We gave answers."
-Kenneth Roth, the former head of Amnesty International, stated an investigation "would require simply cooperation by both sides, but Israel doesn't want to allow these kinds of independent investigations".
+And the sooner, the better".
+According to Al Jazeera, the American deputy ambassador to the UN stated the United States was not supporting calls for an independent investigation.
+The International Rescue Committee (IRC) called for: "an immediate international and independent investigation".
+António Guterres stated:"It is imperative that independent international investigators, with forensic expertise, are allowed immediate access to the sites of these mass graves, to establish the precise circumstances under which hundreds of Palestinians lost their lives and were buried, or reburied."When asked if Israel would investigate the mass graves, an IDF spokesperson stated: "Investigate what?
+We gave answers".
+Kenneth Roth, the former head of Amnesty International, stated an investigation: "would require simply cooperation by both sides, but Israel doesn't want to allow these kinds of independent investigations".